HosamHasanRamadan/github_vault/blogs/flutter_journy_notes/flutter_journey_notes.md

 for example if you split the code into packages in one project the analyzer fails to work many times and become glitchy

 ### Method Channel and Event Channel are slow and headache
-Using platform channels from background thread or or between flutter engines is broken.
+using platform channels from background thread or between flutter engines is broken.
 Flutter Firebase should be re-written in pure dart like AWS did with their SDK.